As of June 2002

 b) Elections shall be conducted by secret ballot.

-h) In the event of a re-vote due to a tie, all Candidates for that position including those eliminated, may make a short speech at the disrection of the Committee, or the Returning Officer where one has been appointed.
+i) In the event of a re-vote due to a tie, all Candidates for that position including those eliminated, may make a short speech at the discrection of the Committee, or the Returning Officer where one has been appointed.
 Other Candidates for the same position should not be in the room during such speeches.

 6) Those members elected to the Steering Committee shall take up their posts immediately at the conclusion of the election.